-Alcohol association was found in choking type of suffocation whereas in other types of suffocation association of alcohol was not significant.
-Most of the accidental suffocation deaths were associated with alcohol intoxication comprising almost 56.25% of cases, whereas majority of victims of homicidal suffocation deaths were non-alcoholic.
+Alcohol association is found in choking type of suffocation whereas in other types of suffocation association of alcohol is not significant.
+Most of the accidental suffocation deaths are associated with alcohol intoxication comprising almost 56.25% of cases, whereas majority of victims of homicidal suffocation deaths are non-alcoholic.

-Most of the accidental suffocation deaths were due to traumatic asphyxia grossly related to alcohol intoxication comprising about 37% of total accidental deaths whereas almost 93% of homicidal suffocation due to smothering were non-alcoholic.
+Most of the accidental suffocation deaths are due to traumatic asphyxia grossly related to alcohol intoxication comprising about 37% of total accidental deaths whereas almost 93% of homicidal suffocation due to smothering are non-alcoholic.